 Progress as Promised

-Thanks to the resounding passage of the April 2018 bond issue, it has been a busy year all around Liberty Public Schools with construction projects.
+Thanks to the resounding passage of the April 2018 bond issue, it has been a busy few years completing various construction projects across the District.

-Many of the projects took place as soon as students and staff left buildings in late May 2019, and were wrapped up when students returned for classes in August.
+Many of the projects took place as soon as students and staff left buildings in late May 2019, and were wrapped up when students returned for classes in August 2019.
 Included on this page you will find a project by project summary detailing the work and the benefits that each provides.
-Two of the largest projects among those on the docket, an academic wing at Liberty North High School and a Performing Arts Theater at Liberty High School, are scheduled to open in the spring of 2020.
+Two of the largest projects among those on the docket, an academic wing at Liberty North High School and a Performing Arts Theater at Liberty High School, were completed in August 2020.

 Franklin Elementary: It was quite a makeover for Liberty’s oldest elementary school, as Franklin was completely vacated over the summer with the school receiving all new ceilings and LED lights.
 A wing was also added to the southeast side of the building, adding classroom space and a new cafeteria for the building.